How can the event of the sun standing still for a day in Joshua 10:12-14 be explained scientifically/theologically?

 Then I heard something like the voice of a great multitude and like the sound of many waters and like the sound of mighty peals of thunder, saying, “Hallelujah!
 For the Lord our God, the Almighty, reigns.
 Revelation 19:6 (NASB)

-Job 38-39 reveals that He knows the details of His creation.
-God put the laws of physics in place.
+Job 38-39 reveals that God knows the details of His creation.
+He put the laws of physics in place.
 Colossians 1:17 states that He continues to hold the universe together.
 He continues to maintain the subatomic particles and the laws of the universe.
 He is the glue of the universe!
 We can be confident that God knows how to change the laws of the universe any time He desires without causing a disaster.
 He can do anything.

 Since God is all-powerful, we conclude that He can stop the sun and moon, freeze the laws of physics and still maintain the universe.
 Any other view is a very low, illogical and dishonoring view of an all-powerful, omniscient, self-existing God.
 He does not need our help to explain away a divine miracle with a humanistic and rationalistic explanation.